JSiao/Spectre3D/README.md

 # Spectre3D
 Same game, but now on PC!
+Windows only